We recently caught up with Byte London’s Director of Technology – Isabel Perry.

 What does your role as Director of Technology involve?

-Byte is a marketing technology agency which combines data, technology, creative content and paid media.
+Byte is a marketing technology agency which combines data, technology, creative content, and paid media.
 We specialise in building emerging technologies including AR, chatbots, and automation.
-My role combines company management, technical product management, strategy and new business.
-Over the past five years I have built up our tech offering.
+My role combines company management, technical product management, strategy, and new business.
+Over the past five years, I have built up our tech offering.
 This has mainly involved recruiting and managing a cross-functional team of developers and tech planners.
+Inspiring Stories of Women in Tech and Celebrating Women in Tech highlight the impactful roles women play in advancing technology and leadership.

 How will technology evolve in the marketing industry?

 For me, it is and will continue to evolve as a layer that we apply to all of our services at Byte, to help us make better, faster, cheaper work.
-Covid-19 has reinforced this.
+Celebrating Women in Tech, especially during challenges like Covid-19, reinforces the importance of this evolution.

 We spend most of our time thinking about tech applied to three areas: